Home fitness training.

 I’ve been involved in all elements of training for the last 35 years.
 I have trained, competed and coached at International level.
 I am very passionate about all aspects of training and as such I love sharing my knowledge.
+Home fitness training is booming and I’m hoping to guide you through the pit falls.

 In order to enhance our health we will take our body through a number of stages.
 This usually means training, eating well and getting loads of rest.
 When It comes to training this can be done in various ways and in various places.
 For some a family approach is often taken and a home fitness training programme is put in place, usually with some or all members taking part.